Sign Up Now to Host Students & Support NYC Youth

 |Role||Strictly observational||Hands-on||Observational and hands-on|

 A main goal of Pathfinders is to provide students with an experience of the professional work environment.
 This workplace exposure helps students connect their academic studies with real-life workplace understanding.
-Students will log 30 hours of time at their work site and can help around the office in areas including:
+Students will log 30 hours of time at their work site (4-6 hours per week) and can help around the office in areas including:

 - General Office Support (Create and edit Word documents, track inventory in Excel, create PowerPoint presentations, input info/maintain database, develop distribution list and manage mailings, scan and archive documents)

 - Market Research / Social Media Monitoring (See what activities customers / competitors are engaged in online and on Twitter / Facebook)

 - Basic Design/Web Development (Update website content, create basic sites)